human-nature-lab/COVIDPoliticalEvents.jl/README.md

 a simple context, see "ga-election/base_model.jl" which runs through estimation of the overall ATTs for the Georgia special election, each scenario has the same overall structure:

+## update

+## Figures

+The functions to generate the main, extended data, and supporting figures (and their dependencies) are contained directly within this package.
+The scripts to generate the figure sets are in `analysis/plotting`.

+N.B. these figures depend on model output files.

+## Data